Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Simulation

 \section{Simulation}

 In this section, we first evaluate the effect of adversarial attacks in DNN-based FDIA detection.
-After that, we evaluate the state-of-the-art adversarial defense approaches discussed in Section \ref{sec:sotadefense} and verify our analysis on their limitation through numeric simulations.
+After that, we evaluate the typical adversarial defense approaches discussed in Section \ref{sec:sotadefense} and verify our analysis of their limitation through numeric simulations.
 Finally, we evaluate the performance of our random padding framework.

-\textbf{Synthetic Dataset Generation:} The simulations are conducted based on the standard IEEE 118-bus system, which was used as a test benchmark in previous literature \cite{liu2009false, ozay2015machine, he2017real, james2018online}, as shown in Fig. \ref{fig:118bus}.
+\textbf{Synthetic Dataset Generation:} The simulations are conducted based on the standard IEEE 118-bus system, which was used as a test benchmark in previous literature \cite{liu2009false, ozay2015machine, he2017real, james2018online}.
 We employ the MATPOWER \cite{zimmerman2010matpower} tool to derive the $\textbf{H}$ matrix of the system and simulate the power flow measurement data of each branch as $\textbf{Z}$.
 In our evaluation, each measurement vector $\textbf{z}$ contains $m = 186$ measurements.
-The FDIA attack is also implemented with MATLAB based on the corresponding $\textbf{H}$.
+The FDIA is also implemented with MATLAB based on the corresponding $\textbf{H}$.
 We simulate a dataset $D_{train}$ that contains 30,000 legitimate measurement vectors.
 We pollute half of the records in $D_{train}$ by injecting false data generated by the FDIA.
-In order to simulate practical possible attacks, we set different compromised number $70<k<100$ and the indexes of the compromised measurements are randomly selected.
-The legitimate measurement records (unpolluted) in $D_{train}$ are labeled as Normal (0) and false measurement data records as False (1).
-Meanwhile, it is straightforward that a larger false noise $\textbf{a}$ will endow the false measurements a more clear pattern, which is easier for DNNs to learn.
-To evaluate the performance of the trained DNN, we consider and generate small $\textbf{a}$ whose $L_{1}$-Norm follows a Gaussian distribution with the mean equal to 5\% of the mean of the legitimate measurements' $L_{1}$-Norm.
+To simulate practical possible attacks, we set different compromised numbers $70<k<100$, and the indexes of the compromised measurements are randomly selected.
 In addition to $D_{train}$, we generate four test datasets.
-We consider the scenarios that there are 75, 80, 85, 90 measurements being compromised by the attacker respectively and simulate 1000 polluted (false) data for each scenario.
-The indexes of the compromised measurements of each scenario are randomly selected.
+We consider the scenarios that there were 75, 80, 85, 90 measurements being compromised by the attacker respectively, and simulate 1000 polluted (false) data for each scenario.